duckdb/duckdb-web/_posts/2022-05-04-friendlier-sql.md

 SELECT
     planet.name,
     planet."Amount of sand"
-FROM (SELECT {name: 'Tatooine', 'Amount of sand': 'High'} as planet)
+FROM (SELECT {name: 'Tatooine', 'Amount of sand': 'High'} AS planet)
 ```

 ### Trailing Commas